awsdocs/amazon-rds-user-guide/doc_source/Appendix.SQLServer.Options.SSIS.md

 On RDS, you can't deploy SSIS projects directly by using SQL Server Management Studio \(SSMS\) or SSIS procedures\.
 To download project files from Amazon S3 and then deploy them, use RDS stored procedures\.

-To run the stored procedures, log in as any user that you granted execution permissions for the stored procedures\.
+To run the stored procedures, log in as any user that you granted permissions for running the stored procedures\.
 For more information, see [Setting Up a Windows\-Authenticated User for SSIS](#SSIS.Use.Auth)\.

 **To deploy the SSIS project**